Vincenzo Cotroni: Decline

-On 22 January 1978, Violi was murdered under Rizzuto orders while Rizzuto was in Venezuela.
+Vito Rizzuto visited New York on behalf of his father to appear before "the Commission" to ask for permission to kill Violi, a request that was approved.
+However, "the Commission" did not grant their approval to kill Cotroni.
+On January 22, 1978, Violi was murdered under Rizzuto orders while Rizzuto was in Venezuela.
+Cotroni attended Violi's funeral, but declined to speak to Violi's widow or children.
+Edwards wrote about Cotroni's role in the Violi murder that he "...gave his grudging approval, knowing a refusal might add his name to the assassins' hit list.
+Vic Cotroni was not one to buck New York and any hit on Violi had to be sanctioned from the United States."
 Violi's brothers were also murdered.
 By the mid 1980s, the Rizzuto crime family emerged as Montreal's pre-eminent crime family after the turf war.

 Death

 The Calabrian faction continued to operate with Frank Cotroni, who had been imprisoned from 1975 to 1979, as acting boss for his ill brother after the early 1980s.
-Cotroni died of cancer at the age of 73, on 16 September 1984.
+Vic Cotroni died of cancer at the age of 73, on September 16, 1984.
 Frank was left as boss.
 The procession from the Church of the Madonna della Difesa to Notre Dame des Neiges Cemetery was made up of some 45 vehicles, 23 of them laden with wreaths and floral tributes, a 17-piece brass band, and about 300 people, including members of his family and associates.